Slow cookers help make delicious meals without losing comfort.

-The size of the slow cooker should be in accordance with the recipe you’re planning to use.
+The size of the slow cooker should be per the recipe you’re planning to use.

-Neither small nor large-sized small cooker can get the job done because the recipe will either remain uncooked or overcooked.
+Neither small nor large-sized small cookers can get the job done because the recipe will either remain uncooked or overcooked.

 How about we share a simple trick that can turn things around even if the slow cooker isn’t of the appropriate size?

-Let’s assume you have a cooker that is too big for your recipe; using an oven-safe bowl inside the cooker can get you a properly cooked meal.
+Let’s assume you have a too-big cooker for your recipe; using an oven-safe bowl inside the cooker can get you a properly cooked meal.

 2) Reduce Liquid While Using A Slow Cooker

-Slow cookers normally have tight lids, and that’s why it isn’t suggested to add a lot of liquid; otherwise, the liquid won’t evaporate easily.
+Slow cookers normally have tight lids, so it isn’t suggested to add a lot of liquid; otherwise, the liquid won’t evaporate easily.

 If you’re making a recipe that requires water, get creative, and reduce the liquid to approximately a third to get desired results.